dlang/DIPs/DIPs/1NNN-PJB.md

-In all cases, an error resulting from `@nodiscard` can be suppressed by prepending `cast(void)` to the offending expression, since a *CastExpression* is not a function call, and `void` is not an aggregate type annotated with `@nodiscard`.
+In all cases, an error resulting from `@nodiscard` can be suppressed by prepending `cast(void)` to the offending expression, since a *CastExpression* is not a function call and `void` is not an aggregate type annotated with `@nodiscard`.

-Using `@nodiscard` has no effects on the semantics of a program other than the ones described above.
+Using `@nodiscard` has no effects on the semantics of a program other than those described above.
 In particular:

 * `@nodiscard` is not part of the type of any symbol it is applied to, and does not participate in name mangling.